ar-tracking/UnityDTrackPlugin/README.md

 - Remove directory /path/to/unity/projects/*MyUnityProject*/Assets/**DTrack**/ , either manually or in Unity Editor ( *Project* &rarr; *Assets* &rarr; *DTrack* &rarr; *(right click) Delete* )
 - Install the DTRACK Plugin from Unity package (see above)

-There's no need to adjust settings in already attached scripts ( **DTrack**, **DTrackReceiver6Dof**, **DTrackReceiverFlystick** ).
+There's no need to adjust settings in already attached scripts ( **DTrack**, **DTrackReceiver6Dof**, **DTrackReceiverFlystick**, ... ).

-**Please note:** the so far used 'Unity events' to notify pressed Flystick buttons were declared deprecated and will be replaced in some future version of the plugin.
+**Please note:** the formerly (Unity DTRACK Plugins v1.0.X) used 'Unity events' to notify pressed Flystick buttons were declared deprecated and will be removed in some future version of the plugin.
 Please don't use them in new projects ( see section [**Applying Flystick Data**](#pluginconfigurationflystick) ).

 **Tip:** if after an update existing button event settings ( *Button Press Event X*, now denoted as